Turingraph/open_close_rider_art/cheche/plot.md

 ### Arabesque of AL-Khwarizmi

-Applying the dimensional Reduction algorithm, 2D cross section and 2D linear subspace projection for visualizing 2D version of the 3D or 4D linear transformed's grid in order to able to generating interesting geometric pattern for artistic purpose.
+It is Numpy and Matplotlib based library that allow user to applying the dimensional Reduction algorithm, 2D cross section and 2D linear subspace projection for visualizing 2D version of the 3D or 4D linear transformed's hypercube and other type space filling Polytopes in order to able to generating interesting geometric pattern for artistic purpose.
 Inspired by 3B1B's Linear Algebra series and Islamic Art.
 It might be used for this project directly.

 ### Graffiti Synesthesia Simulation